k-rokicki/moodle-local_coursefiles/README.md

 ## Changelog

 - Version 2022080600
   - Compatibility with Moodle 4.0
+- Version 2022081200
+  - Add plugin's own capabilities
+  - Handle courses with no files

 ## About